-In the absence of dividend distributions typical of the first quarter of the year, consolidated net assets (equity) registered a minimal change corresponding to net profit for the period (BGN 55 thousand) and immaterial movements in foreign currency translation reserves, ending the period at BGN 17,810 thousand.
+In the absence of dividend distributions out of the Group, consolidated equity registered a significant increase by BGN 6,046 thousand or 34% from the end of 2022 reflecting mostly current profit for the ended nine months period, reaching BGN 23,809 thousand.

-As of period end, the Company maintained an unchanged registered and paid-in share capital of BGN 12,500 thousand.
+As of period end, the Company maintained unchanged its registered share capital of BGN 12,500 thousand and its Reserve Fund (which reached the maximum requirement of 10% of the registered capital or BGN 1,250 thousand as per art.
+246 of the Commercial Code in 2022), with the latter and similar funds in its subsidiaries continuing to amount to a total of consolidated general reserves of BGN 1,352 thousand.

-Other equity items remaining unchanged during the period included the nominal value of own shares bought back and held by the Company (BGN 6 thousand), the Reserve Fund (which reached the maximum requirement of 10% of the registered capital or BGN 1,250 thousand as per art.
-246 of the Commercial Code in 2022) and the rest of capital reserves, continuing to include the effects of share buybacks, the negative effect of BGN (-) 14,127 thousand accounted according to the rules of reporting business combinations under common control upon the Company's Reorganization from August 14 2019, and the positive net effects from share incentive programs and plans.
+Showing a total reduction of BGN 305 thousand mainly as a result of the buyback of 23,500 own shares at the cost of BGN 224 thousand during the period with regard to the fulfillment of obligations from programs for the stimulation of employees and the MB, the rest of the Group's capital reserves reached a total value of (-) 14,255 thousand, which continued to include mostly the negative effect of BGN 14,127 thousand accounted according to the rules of reporting business combinations under common control upon the Company's Reorganization from August 14 2019, specialized currency translation reserves and other effects from share-based incentive programs and plans.

+Together with retained earnings as of December 31 2022, accumulated earnings from the current and previous periods making part of equity as of September 30 2023 reached BGN 24,212 thousand.

-In the context of decreasing assets, the preservation of a substantially unchanged amount of equity favoured an increase in the Group's balance sheet capitalization (ratio of equity to total assets) to 25% as compared to the corresponding value of 23% as of the end of 2022.
+Accounting for the higher growth rate of equity as compared to total assets, the Group registered a moderate increase in its balance sheet capitalization (the ratio of equity to total assets) to 24% (comparing to 23% as of the end of 2022).